Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Hanneman is a German surname, and though Jeff's father fought for the allies in the United States military against Nazi Germany in World War II, the Hanneman family in no way disavowed their German roots and heritage.
 Jeff could tell folks exactly where in Germany his family had come from, and what sort of distinct cultural things were done in that German province.

-Seems strange, but maybe it shouldn't, Jeff was first turned on to heavy metal music by his sister.
+Jeff was first turned on to heavy metal music by his sister.
 She had been rocking out some Black Sabbath and it caught Jeff's ears.
-Probably, it grabbed both of them and pulled.
+It probably grabbed both of them and pulled.
 Not too long afterwards he was exposed to hardcore punk music, and one can certainly see how the thrash metal Jeff would create was a combination of metal and punk.

 How heavy is the music of Slayer and how aggressive is it, really?
 Well, before Slayer there was Metallica, which was the big dog bad boy band.
 I never thought anything could be heavier and more aggressive sounding than Master of Puppets.
 But then I heard Slayer.
 I had a third cousin who was also a friend I ran around with a lot.
 He was heavy into Slayer.
 He was always proud of the time he jumped onto the stage at a Slayer concert and Kerry King stepped on his head.
 That's Slayer right there.